DavidStevensonVtex/MySQL_Crash_Course/README.md

 To add single-line comments, use two hypens followed by a space (-- ).
 This syntax tells MySQL that the rest of the line is a comment.

+To add multiline comments, use /* at the beginning of the comment and */ at the end.